AntonSol919/linkspace/index.md

 [Download](#download) to give it a try and say hi on the test group.
 Check out the [Guide](./docs/guide/index.html) if you're up for some programming.

-The packet format and index are stable, but expect some unimplemented features and rough edges.
+The packet format and their order on disk are stable, but expect some unimplemented features and rough edges.

 # Basics {#basics}